Triviality and small pots

 HMRC Pensions Tax Manual - PTM063500: Trivial commutation lump sum - Valuing pension rights (opens in a new window)

-The trivial commutation rules allow someone in a defined benefits scheme aged 55 (or 57 from 6 April 2028) or over with total pension rights of no more than £30,000 to take them as a lump sum.
-Benefits can be taken before age 55 (or age 57 from 6 April 2028) if the individual meets the ill-health requirement or if the individual has a protected pension age.
+The trivial commutation rules allow someone in a defined benefits scheme aged 55 or over with total pension rights of no more than £30,000 to take them as a lump sum.
+Benefits can be taken before age 55 if the individual meets the ill-health requirement or if the individual has a protected pension age.

 * If the scheme is a larger pension scheme, there is no need to include rights under a related scheme.
 A larger pension scheme is one that has at least 50 members and meets various other conditions.